fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 </summary>

-Shuaib, Shoaib, Shuayb or Shuʿayb (شعيب,  meaning: "who shows the right path") is an ancient Midianite Nabi (Prophet) in Islam.
+Shuaib, Shoaib, Shuayb or Shuʿayb ("who shows the right path") is an ancient Midianite Nabi (Prophet) in Islam.
 Shuaib is mentioned in the Quran a total of 11 times.
 He is believed to have lived after Ibrahim (Abraham), and Muslims believe that he was sent as a prophet to a community: the Midianites, who are also known as the Aṣḥāb al-Aykah ("Companions of the Wood"), since they used to worship a large tree.
 To the people, Shuaib proclaimed the straight path and warned the people to end their fraudulent ways.
 When the community did not repent, God destroyed the community.

 Shuaib is understood by Muslims to have been one of the few Arabian prophets mentioned by name in the Qur'an, the others being Saleh, Hud, and Muhammad.
 It is said that he was known by Muslims as "the eloquent preacher amongst the prophets", because he was, according to tradition, granted talent and eloquence in his language.